espressif/esp-idf/docs/en/api-guides/build-system.rst

     project(main)

-See :example:`custom_bootloader/bootloader_extra_dir` for an example of adding extra components the bootloader build.
+See :example:`custom_bootloader/bootloader_extra_dir` for an example of adding extra components to the bootloader build.

 .. _config_only_component: